JackieWang9811/SpikeSCR/README.md

 # SpikeSCR
-Code for the paper "Efficient Speech Command Recognition Using Spiking Neural Networks and Time-Scaled Curriculum Distillation"
+Code for the paper "Efficient Speech Command Recognition Using Spiking Neural Networks and Progressive Time-scaled Curriculum Distillation"

 We provide a baseline version for review during the revision stage.
 Please refer to another repository [Spiking-Transformer-Speech-baseline](https://github.com/JackieWang9811/Spiking-Transformer-Speech-baseline).